sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

 ## Who do I talk to? ##

-This project was generated from [this quickstart](https://github.com/sbchapin/quickstart-scala-sbt-native-image.g8) by $maintainer$
+This project was generated from [this quickstart](https://github.com/sbchapin/quickstart-scala-sbt-native-image.g8)